 Our research strengths in film and TV include American, British and Irish, East Asian, and European cinemas, adaptation, documentary, horror, and popular television; and in performance studies they include applied theatre, contemporary British playwriting, site-based performance, theatre historiography, ethnography and popular culture, performance philosophy, and the monologue.
 Several members of the team engage with practice-as-research methodologies, including screenwriting.This degree is hosted in the College of Social Sciences and Arts Graduate School.

 How you learn

 We have a vibrant research culture and we value and support all our research students, who make a vital contribution to the intellectual life of the University.
-You will be part of our community of researchers in the Humanities, with the opportunity to attend and/or contribute to a range of discipline, faculty and University-wide seminars, workshops, training and conferences.
+You will be part of our community of researchers in the Humanities, with the opportunity to attend and/or contribute to a range of discipline, college and University-wide seminars, workshops, training and conferences.
 We offer formal research training events and academic seminars as well as more informal workshops where you can practise delivering conference papers in a supportive environment.
 Funds are available to support you in attending conferences and we encourage you to deliver papers and publish your work.